 - Difficulty remembering having driven the last few miles

 - Hitting the rumble strip on the side of the highway

 If you notice any of these things happening while you’re behind the wheel, it’s possible that you’re drifting in and out of sleep.
 Find a safe place to pull over, or change drivers.

 We all know driving while drowsy is a bad idea, but it’s tempting to do it anyway.
 If you worry you might be too drowsy to drive safely, you probably are.
 Stay safe.
 Don’t take the risk.

-If you’ve been injured in a distracted or drowsy driving accident, are the survivor of a someone who was killed by a negligent driver, or have any questions about this topic, you can find out more by contacting experienced Louisiana vehicle wreck attorney Chris Roy Jr, founder of the Chris J. Roy, Jr. Law Firm.
+If you’ve been injured in a distracted or drowsy driving accident, are the survivor of someone who was killed by a negligent driver, or has any questions about this topic, you can find out more by contacting experienced Louisiana car wreck attorney Chris Roy Jr, founder of the Chris J. Roy, Jr. Law Firm.
 Having practiced law for nearly 30 years, he takes pride in helping accident victims in Alexandria, Pineville, Rapides Parish, Grant Parish, Avoyelles Parish, Allen Parish, and throughout Central Louisiana.
 Benefit from his assistance and knowledge by contacting the firm for a free initial consultation.
-Call 1-318-487-9537 to get help today.
+Call (318) 487-9537 to get help today.